Abziii/Wolf-Island/README.md

 # Wolf Island
- Simulation about wolfs and rabbits
-Project made for studies
+ Simulation about wolfs and rabbits made in c++ Project made for studies